-- Details of the Applicant's admission policy and criteria should be supplied.
-The Society sets no standards for Providers but requires such information to inform policy in relation to the Society's own professional examinations and to allow reporting on access to education. - Providers must use best endeavours to ensure that student permission is sought to allow it to supply student information to the Society.
-In relation to students who give this permission, a provider will supply an Excel file at the start of semester 1 which contains students' first names, family names, and email address. - Where student councils and student law societies are present at a Provider the contact details for the officer bearers must be passed on to the Society within 4 weeks of the commencement of semester 1. - The Society has its own voluntary methods of communicating with students.
+- Applicants shall provide the Society with its admission policy and criteria.
+The Society sets no standards for Providers but requires such information to inform policy in relation to access to education. - The Society has its own voluntary methods of communicating with students.
 However, in the event that the Society considers that it is critical to contact students directly through the Provider, the Society will give a minimum of one week's notice before sending emails to students.
-The Society will limit such communications to critical information. - Providers require to collaborate with the Society on marketing the Society's visits to students, including their importance. - Providers should notify the Society of careers events taking place throughout the year, so that the Society may support the marketing of those events. - Providers must be willing to have staff provide standardised references, where a graduate of the Scottish Exempting Degree applies to the Society for an Entrance Certificate and requires a reference.
+The Society will limit such communications to critical regulatory information. - Providers require to collaborate with the Society on publicising the Society's regulatory visits to students in a timely manner, including their importance.

 It will normally be construed as a breach of accreditation if a PEAT 1 Provider accepts a student who has not achieved all of the Outcomes.
-Providers are required to liaise with PEAT 1 Providers to ensure that student achievement of the Outcomes are clear before places on PEAT 1 are offered.
+Providers are required to liaise with Foundation Programme Providers to ensure that student achievement of the Outcomes are clear before places on PEAT 1 are offered.

-D.9.
-Quality of Research and Publications
+D.8 Quality of Research and Publications